mraiur/dainmiller.github.io/_posts/2015-11-03-monadic-refactoring.markdown

 ---
 A monad is a sequence of steps or wrapped nested functions of the same type.
 They are very interesting, and valuable in computer science.
 In fact, the entire Universe is technically monadic, which is interesting to ponder.

-Here is a valuable video on monoids and monads for any budding computer scientist:
+Here is a valuable video on monoids and monads for any budding computer scientist: [https://www.youtube.com/watch?v=ZhuHCtR3xq8](https://www.youtube.com/watch?v=ZhuHCtR3xq8)
-- link

 I recently wanted to refactor some Ruby code using monads.
 Here’s the scenario:
 1. We have an API importer.
 It imports data from an external API, normalizes and formats the data for our internal database, and saves it.
 That’s it.